Nexedi/erp5/buildout/README.Development.txt

 Start simple http server there:

   $ cd ~/buildout.devel/checkout
-  $ ~/erp5.buildout/bin/python2.6 -m 9000 # or any other free port
+  $ ~/erp5.buildout/bin/python2.6 -m SimpleHTTPServer 9000 # or any other free port

 Now create directory to simulate extending over the network: